“I can’t": Akwaboah to snub songwriting requests from political parties

 “If you call me to perform, I would, but if it is to compose a song, no, I can’t.
 I would rather compose for Ghana as a whole.”

-He explained to OKAY FM that composing a song for a political party could negatively affect him, especially if the party loses.
+He explained that composing a song for a political party could negatively affect him, especially if the party loses.

 Ghana Weekend reported that he believed it would be more beneficial to compose a song geared toward the development of the whole nation.